-A user wishing to perform an abstract access, whereby the user can observe or control a core's GPR or CSR register from the hart, is done by invoking debug control code to move values to and from internal registers to an externally addressable Debug Module (DM).
+A user wishing to perform an abstract access, whereby the user can observe or control a core's GPR (either integer of floating-point one) or CSR register from the hart, is done by invoking debug control code to move values to and from internal registers to an externally addressable Debug Module (DM).
 Using this execution-based debug allows for the reduction of the overall number of debug interface signals.